jamesirving/wedding/src/pages/details/index.md

     heading: Where
   - heading: Should I bring a gift?
     detail: >-
-      Your presence at our wedding is honestly the best present we could ask for.
-If you did wish to contribute to our honeymoon, we’ll have a wishing well there on the day. \
+      Your presence at our wedding is gift enough, but if you do wish to make a gesture, a contribution towards our honeymoon would be much appreciated.

-      Love and thanks.
+      Love and Thanks
   - heading: Can I bring my child/children?
     detail: Unfortunately, no. We hope you will understand our decision to make the wedding children free and take this opportunity to let your hair down and